Drugs Affecting Heart Rate

 Contraindications

-This blocks the If funny current – mixed Na-K inward current in the SAN
+This medicine blocks the If funny current, a mixed Na-K inward current in the SAN.

-It lowers pacemaker activity in SAN, slowing the heart rate down and so is used in angina.
+It lowers pacemaker activity in the SAN, which slows the heart rate down.

 Side effects